 Always up for a challenge, Celina moved to Orlando to open specialty restaurants for Walt Disney World.
 She will tell you the thrill that comes with opening restaurants is hard to beat.
 Her next stop was as the head chef of the American Restaurant in Kansas City where she garnered both local and national accolades including the James Beard Award.

 Her big leap came in 2009 when her entrepreneur spirit and desire to open a proprietary restaurant resulted in Julian.
-According to the website, “Julian serves your favorite soul-satisfying dishes, crafted with the finest local and seasonal ingredients, refined with signature twists and served in a comfortably sophisticated atmosphere.”
-I’ve eaten there and totally agree!
+According to Celina, “Julian served your favorite soul-satisfying dishes, crafted with the finest local and seasonal ingredients, refined with signature twists and served in a comfortably sophisticated atmosphere.”
+I ate there and totally agree!

 A frequently cited study by Ohio State University shows 60% of restaurants do not make it past the first year.
 Imagine taking time to compete on shows like The Next Iron Chef in the first year of launching your business.
 That’s exactly what Celina did and it paid off.
 The bigger challenge came when opening The Belfrey and Collection in the Crossroads.
 Unlike doubling a recipe, owning the real estate added a few more things to the mix.

 In this episode, Chef Tio shares her insights gained and lessons learned along the way of growing her business.
+The update since recording the interview – Celina closed Julian in order to focus on The Belfry.
+The food is amazing as always!!
 You can listen to the episode here.

 - The Belfry Website: www.thebelfrylounge.com – Twitter: @thebelfrylounge – Facebook The Belfry Lounge